 “W-Wait,” Sairek called out before and she froze her motion mid-steps like a stiff statue.
 “W-What if you get lost or something?”

 He leaned his head back and closed his eyes, still winded and trying to catch his breath.
 His head was swarming with so many things, but he was too tired to sort them out right now.
 The initial adrenaline of his little escape had worn off and the lack of sleep had caught up to him and caught up to him real hard after the first hour.
-Now over two hours later and he was really struggling.
+Now over two more hours later and he was really struggling.

 When he closed his eyes, the swarming thoughts in his head mellowed out into a foggy torrent and he fell asleep almost immediately.